 When decorating your new child’s nursery, it is always best to look at the Flying Star chart for your home and make the changes accordingly.
 If you know how to lay the Flying Stars over the floor plan of your home, you are a long way ahead already; if you do not know how to do this, you can book an appointment with a Feng Shui Master Consultant to come to your home and chart your Flying Stars for your home and give you advice on colours, shapes of furniture and appropriate Cures for the whole home and also the nursery.
 Another option is our Academy of Feng Shui software which will overlay the Flying Star chart on your floor plan and give you advice on the different areas of your house along with who they are best suited for.

-You should also take note of the Annual Flying Stars as these are present for a whole year and can be used to your advantage or may need to be controlled.
-For example, a nursery in the southeast is not a good idea as this area should be kept as calm and quiet as possible as we have the annual #2 Flying Star present here; the same goes for the Fixed #2 Flying Star.
-Every year, we write a really comprehensive, free article on the Annual Flying Stars and how to make the most of their influence for the year so if you would like to take a look at how to make the most of this year, you can click the image above or here.
+You should also take note of the 2020 Annual Flying Stars as these are present for a whole year and can be used to your advantage or may need to be controlled.
+For example, a nursery in the south is not a good idea as this area should be kept as calm and quiet as possible as we have the annual #2 Flying Star present here; the same goes for the Fixed #2 Flying Star.
+Every year, we write a really comprehensive, free article on the Annual Flying Stars and how to make the most of their influence for the year so if you would like to take a look at how to make the most of this year, you can click here.

 Colours